facebook

 Natural Selection

 Charles Darwin proposed evolution by the process of natural selection in his 1859 book, On the Origin of Species.
 He argued that organisms with physical traits better suited to their environment and for sexual selection are more likely to survive and reproduce.
-Through reproduction, individual species pass on their genetic material to the next generation supplying the driving force behind evolutionary processes.
-Over time, natural selection sifts out the noncompetitive traits leaving advantageous physical traits that become more common in the population.
+Through reproduction, individual species pass on their genetic material to the next generation, supplying the driving force behind evolutionary processes.
+Over time, natural selection sifts out the noncompetitive traits, leaving advantageous physical traits that become more common in a given population.

-Some equate ‘Darwinism’ with evolutionary theory, although modern theory far exceeds Darwin’s initial ideas.
-Concepts of common descent and the theory of natural selection as the mechanism of evolution eventually merged with molecular biology and genetics, forming the modern synthesis.
-This synthesis, arising in the early 20th century, considers evolutionary theory to include viewing evolutionary processes on a molecular and genetic level.
+Some equate ‘Darwinism’ with evolution, although modern evolutionary theory far exceeds Darwin’s initial ideas.
+The theories of common descent and natural selection have merged with molecular biology and genetics, forming the modern synthesis of evolutionary science.
+The 20th-century synthesis analyzes evolutionary processes on a molecular and genetic level.

 Mutations

 Migration and interbreeding introduce new alleles into a population.
-Alleles can become lost in a population when a subpopulation with less genetic variation enters reproductive isolation often through environmental barriers.
-Neutral mutations and random shifts in allele frequencies within a population fuel evolution through a process called genetic drift.
+Alleles can become lost in a population when a subpopulation with less genetic variation enters reproductive isolation, often through environmental barriers.
+Through a process called genetic drift, neutral mutations and random shifts in allele frequencies within a population fuel evolution.
 Evolutionists see this as the basis for species change.
-However, when we consider a population to be a different species is a matter for philosophers of biology.
+However, the point at which we consider one population to become a different species is a matter for philosophers of biology.
 This process, along with the mathematical modeling of changes in gene and allele frequencies, forms the basis of population genetics.
 Together, they establish evolution as the central paradigm of biology.

 Fundamentalist-Literalist Creationism